-John Deer Non-executive Deputy Chairman

-Appointed July 1974 Areas of expertise
+John Deer Non-executive Deputy Chairman Appointed July 1974 Areas of expertise

-Manufacturing, Strategy, International
+Manufacturing, Strategy, International Contribution, skills and experience

 - Co-founder of Renishaw and contributes to Board leadership and strategic decisions for growing the business. - Extensive manufacturing and quality experience contributes to the delivery of efficient, high-quality manufacturing. - Strategic vision, and commercial and international experience.